ozgurCEN/ML-Practices/Recommendation Models/Add-hoc Model with Spark/README.md

 Model takes object user an input from the terminal and finds other users who rated 4-5 points to the same film to which object user rated 5 points.
 Then it finds those users' other film rankings and calculates top n higly ranked movies.

-Model uses Spark RDD data structure and it is a good practice to work on Spark RDDs due to having many different data editing operations.
+Model uses Spark RDD data structure and it is a good practice to work on Spark RDDs due to using many different data editing operations.

 ### Simple Usage